 6. The policy is usually limited to $2,500.00, but can be higher.

-Personal Injury Protection is a no fault coverage, so it does not matter how the person was hurt in the wreck.
+Personal Injury Protection is a type of no-fault coverage, so it does not matter how the person was hurt in the wreck.
 They might be hit by another car, hit a tree, or be hit by a car when walking down the street.
-In all of these circumstances Personal Injury Protection should cover the reasonable medical bill and 80% of lost wages.
+In all of these circumstances, Personal Injury Protection should cover the reasonable medical bills and 80% of lost wages.